Bradford: City of Sanctuary

+After a campaign in 2008, Bradford was recognised as a 'City of Sanctuary' on 18 November 2010.
+Bradford is "a place where a broad range of local organisations, community groups and faith communities, as well as local government, are publicly committed to welcoming and including people seeking sanctuary."
+The city has a history of welcoming newcomers from throughout the world.
+An example of this was when between December 1938 and September 1939 as part of the Kindertransport scheme, Bradford welcomed around 270 German Jewish refugee children.
+Many of these children were initially housed in a former hospital building on Shipley Glen, which had been converted into a temporary hostel.
+Later, the children were moved to private homes throughout Bradford and the surrounding areas.
+The purchase of the Carlton Hostel building in 1939, part of the same Kindertransport scheme, was made possible through donations from both Bradford's Jewish community and non-Jews.

 Music

-Bradford is the home town of rock bands New Model Army, Anti System, Smokie, Southern Death Cult, The Cult, The Scene, Redwire, Chantel McGregor, One Minute Silence, Scars on 45, Terrorvision, My Dying Bride and hip hop group Fun-Da-Mental.
+Bradford is the home town of rock bands New Model Army, Anti System, Smokie, Southern Death Cult, The Cult, Chantel McGregor, One Minute Silence, Scars on 45, Terrorvision, My Dying Bride and hip hop groups Fun-Da-Mental and Bad Boy Chiller Crew.

-Singer-songwriters Tasmin Archer, Teddy Sinclair and Kiki Dee—the first white British artist to be signed by Motown—also hail from the city.
+Singer-songwriters Tasmin Archer, Teddy Sinclair and Kiki Dee hail from the city.

 Since the 1980s, Bradford has proved influential within the UK's punk rock scene, primarily because of the 1 in 12 Club, a music venue and anarchist workers' cooperative and members' club.
 1980s groups such as Sore Throat, Anti System and late-era Doom all based themselves around the club, as did 1990s groups such as Voorhees and Ironside.

 In 2002 Gareth Gates came second in the first series of Pop Idol and went on to achieve four UK number one singles before enjoying success in musical theatre.
 Kimberly Walsh achieved major success after winning a place in the girl band Girls Aloud in Popstars: The Rivals later in the same year, and in 2010 Zayn Malik came third in The X Factor with his boy band One Direction, who in March 2012 became the first British group to go straight to the top of the US music charts with their debut album.

 The guitar player and composer Allan Holdsworth was born in Bradford in 1946.